rngtng/httpyac-plugin-yaml-body/README.md

 ## Usage

 Plugin adds syntactic sugar to ease dealing with JSON bodies.
 With the plugin, the body can be in yaml format, which will be converted to JSON before the request is send.
-The correct Content-Type `application/json` will be set too.
+The correct Content-Type `application/json` will be set too, if not yet provided.
 Ensure the first body line contains the yaml header to detect the format.
 Example:

 ```